PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 14:35:07
+Last updated: 2024-04-02 14:37:11
-Random Quote: It's the little details that are vital.
-Little things make big things happen. - John Wooden
+Random Quote: Our kindness may be the most persuasive argument for that which we believe. - Gordon Hinckley